UM-LPM/GIANT/docs/GenIATraP_evaluation_environment_unity_overview.md

 - **Agent Controller**: Defines the logic that governs the agent’s behavior.
 At each decision step, the **Agent Controller** determines and fills the **Action Buffer** based on the AI model's output and the agent’s current observations from the environment.
 The controller can be implemented using various AI techniques such as **Neural Networks, Behavior Trees, Finite State Machines (FSMs), or Custom Scripts**.
 - **Agent Fitness**: Tracks all **rewards** and **penalties** accumulated during a simulation episode.
 The fitness function is domain-specific, meaning each problem defines its own reward structure to guide agent behavior.
 This component is essential for evaluating an agent’s performance and optimizing its decision-making process.

-#### 2. Sensors
+#### Sensors
 Sensors define how an agent perceives its environment.
 The platform currently supports multiple types of sensors, each optimized for different perception methods:

-- **Ray Sensor**: Uses raycasting to detect objects in the agent’s surroundings.
+- ⚡**Ray Sensor**: Uses raycasting to detect objects in the agent’s surroundings.
 Rays originate from the agent’s position and extend in predefined directions.
 Various configurable parameters, such as **ray length, detection radius, layer masks**, and **hit sensitivity**, allow for fine-tuned detection capabilities.
-- **Grid Sensor**: Detects objects in the environment using a grid-based approach.
+- 🔲**Grid Sensor**: Detects objects in the environment using a grid-based approach.
 The grid structure surrounds the agent, and each cell detects the presence of objects.
 Grid and cell sizes can be adjusted to optimize for different use cases, balancing precision and computational efficiency.
-- **Camera Sensor**: Captures a 2D image of the agent’s surroundings using an in-game camera.
+- 🎥**Camera Sensor**: Captures a 2D image of the agent’s surroundings using an in-game camera.
 This image can be processed in **grayscale** or **color**, depending on the problem’s requirements.
 The agent’s AI model can use pixel data as input to make decisions.
-- **Vision Sensor**: Simulates **human-like vision** by capturing all visible objects within a predefined **field of view (FOV)**.
+- 👁️**Vision Sensor**: Simulates **human-like vision** by capturing all visible objects within a predefined **field of view (FOV)**.
 The **vision range and width** are adjustable, enabling realistic simulations of varying vision capabilities.
 This sensor is particularly useful for evaluating how vision quality affects agent performance in different scenarios.

-#### 3. Model (2D/3D)
+#### Model (2D/3D)
 The **Model** defines the **physical representation** of an agent within the simulation.
 This influences both how the agent moves and how other agents perceive it.
 A complete model typically consists of:

-- **Mesh (2D/3D)**: The agent’s graphical representation in the game world.
+- 🔳**Mesh (2D/3D)**: The agent’s graphical representation in the game world.
-- **Collider**: Defines the agent’s collision boundaries, ensuring accurate physics interactions with the environment.
+- 🛑**Collider**: Defines the agent’s collision boundaries, ensuring accurate physics interactions with the environment.
 The collider type (e.g., box, sphere, capsule) depends on the agent’s shape and movement mechanics.

-#### 4. Problem-Specific Components
+#### Problem-Specific Components
 Problem-specific components extend the base agent functionalities to support unique **game logic and mechanics**.
 These components vary based on the evaluation environment’s problem domain.
 For example:

 - In the **RoboStrike** problem domain, an agent may include: